Chonne/algolia-mvc/README.md

 - better error handling, with proper exceptions and error codes (4xx instead of 5xx if it's the user's fault)
 - validate json with schemas?
 Will require using an external lib
 - define routes in a separate file, which will be passed to Application, perhaps as a Router class (especially if it's expected to be tested)
-- define dependencies and their injections in a separate file (eg Model expects an instance of the search client, the controller shouldn't have to know that)
+- inject dependencies instead of instanciating objects in constructors
 - build a Request class that will be passed to the controller and will prepare the parameters
 - build a Response class that will be sent back by the controller and will take care of headers and displaying the response. ob_* functions will be used by a template engine (?) to store the templates' results
 - use a config parameter with the site's base url to allow usage in a subdirectory
-- support a debug mode (set in the config), which would return more details in case of errors
+- in debug mode: return more details in case of errors

 ### frontend